-Allowance for Credit Losses on Loans - The allowance for credit losses on loans is a valuation account that is deducted from the loans' amortized cost basis to present the net amount expected to be collected on the loans.
+Allowance for credit losses on loans - The allowance for credit losses on loans is a valuation account that is deducted from the loans' amortized cost basis to present the net amount expected to be collected on the loans.
 Loans are charged off against the allowance when management believes the uncollectibility of a loan balance is confirmed and recoveries are credited to the allowance when received.
 In the case of recoveries, amounts may not exceed the aggregate of amounts previously charged off.

 Management utilizes relevant available information, from internal and external sources, relating to past events, current conditions, historical loss experience, and reasonable and supportable forecasts.
 Historical credit loss experience provides the basis for the estimation of expected credit losses.
 Adjustments to historical loss information are made for differences in the current loan-specific risk characteristics such as differences in underwriting standards, portfolio mix, delinquency level, or term as well as for changes in environmental conditions, such as changes in unemployment rates, property values, or other relevant factors.
+From time to time, events or economic factors may affect the loan portfolio, causing management to provide additional amounts, or to release balances from the allowance for credit losses.